 - 2025

+SDU Economics Seminar.
+LSE Seminar for Political Economy and Economic History (SPEECH).
 CEPR Applied Micro-Economic History Workshop.
 LSE Demography Seminar.